Customer Satisfaction

 Example of CSAT Survey made with Kiosk Emoticon.

-CSAT questions are often asked at the end of live chats or knowledge base articles to get an idea of how helpful the solution was for the customer.
-We’ve written extensively about the strategy for building a knowledge base, so we’re just skimming the surface here as far as performance measurement is concerned.
+CSAT questions are often asked at the end of live chats or knowledge base articles to learn how helpful the solution has been for the customer.

-Here are the pros and cons for using CSAT:
+Here are the pros and cons for using a questionnaire based on the CSAT index:

 PRO AGAINST